If we don’t make money from ads, how are we keeping the lights on?

 SPEAKING: WORKSHOPS, KEYNOTES AND PROFESSIONAL DEVELOPMENT

-I turn down speaking opportunities where I would be paid by a company whose products I might review.
-I do speak to school, library or professional groups (such as Toy Fair, E3, ISTE, INPlay, Kids @ Play, the Joan Ganz Cooney Center or The Sandbox Summit) who may have corporate sponsors.
-I don’t know who these sponsors are, and I have no role in the selling of sponsorships.
+We turn down speaking opportunities where I would be paid by a company whose products we might review.
+Warren Buckleitner (CTR’s Editor) does speak to school, library or professional groups (such as Toy Fair, E3, ISTE, Cinekid, INPlay, Kids @ Play, the Joan Ganz Cooney Center or The Sandbox Summit) who may have corporate sponsors.
+We don’t know who these sponsors are, and we have no role in the selling of sponsorships.
 If a company sponsors one of my talks, we don’t know who it is.

 There are times when you need special hardware to test a title.
 A debug game console can be very difficult to get, and a game hardware maker can control which media outlets have access to this hardware.
 We have debug units from Sony and Microsoft.
 This hardware is not owned by CTR, and must be returned if the company wants it.
 We also keep loaner handheld units.